Region-Wise Correspondence Prediction between Manga Line Art Images: Related Work

 \subsection{Manga Line Art Datasets}

-Manga line art datasets can be broadly categorized by how the line art is obtained, which largely determines the structural complexity and realism of the images.
+Manga line art datasets can be broadly categorized by how the line art is obtained, which largely determines their structural complexity and realism.

-A realistic and challenging setting involves extracting line art from real anime frames using learned line detection models such as LineArtDetector~\cite{zhang2023adding} used in MangaNinja~\cite{liu2025manganinja}.
-The resulting line art reflects the characteristics of hand-drawn manga, including open contours, abstract shapes, and diverse drawing styles, which together make correspondence prediction particularly challenging.
-Among datasets constructed from real anime frames, ATD-12K~\cite{siyao2021deep} is a representative example containing 12,000 high-quality keyframe pairs from professional animation studios.
-We convert these frames to line art and evaluate our method under these complex and less structured conditions.
+A realistic setting extracts line art from real anime frames using learned detectors such as LineArtDetector~\cite{zhang2023adding} in MangaNinja~\cite{liu2025manganinja}.
+The resulting line art exhibits open contours, abstract shapes, and diverse styles, making correspondence prediction challenging.
+ATD-12K~\cite{siyao2021deep} is a representative dataset containing 12,000 keyframe pairs from professional animation, which we convert to line art and evaluate our method under these less structured conditions.

-Another common approach is to extract contour lines from 3D-rendered characters.
-This produces clean, closed-contour line art with well-defined semantic parts, making it easier to segment and annotate.
-Notable examples include AnimeRun~\cite{siyao2022animerun} and PaintBucket-Character (PBC)~\cite{dai2024learning}, with PBC providing over 10,000 synthetic line art images with part-level semantic labels.
-Although we also evaluate our method on PBC, this work focuses on correspondence prediction in realistic manga-style line art, and thus we report PBC-related results in the supplementary material.
+Another line of work derives contours from 3D-rendered characters, producing clean, closed regions with well-defined semantics that are easier to segment and annotate.
+Examples include AnimeRun~\cite{siyao2022animerun} and PaintBucket-Character (PBC)~\cite{dai2024learning}, the latter providing over 10,000 images with part-level labels.